aarushi50/Data-Analytics-Projects/ShopSpectra Fraud Analytics using PowerBI/README.md

 Fraud Rate, Good User Approval Rate, Approval Rate, Decline Rate, Precision, Recall.

 ### 2. Anaytics Summary:
-Overview of fraud trends, including a breakdown of fraud by payment type and device type, geographical location and the time of day when fraud transaction occrred.
+Overview of fraud trends, including a breakdown of fraud by payment type and device type, geographical location and the time of day when fraud transaction occurred.

 ### 3.Transaction Summary
 Overview of transaction summary showinga list of recent transactions brokendown by purchase category, transaction status, date of transaction and overall numbers that are important to get a good picture of the scenario.